Chart Color Schemes

 Infrastructure

-Wolffdene - Bahrs Scrub has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Wolffdene - Bahrs Scrub has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
-Notable projects include Emerald Lakes at Bahrs Scrub, The Heights at Bahrs Scrub, Brookwater Rise Estate, and Stapylton Industrial Expansion.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect the region.
+Notable ones include Emerald Lakes in Bahrs Scrub, The Heights Bahrs Scrub, Brookwater Rise Estate, and the residential development at Bahrs Scrub Road & Wuraga Road.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.